csmfduro/salaries/README.md

 8. enter 5 on main menu to exit code

 Visualisation instructions - Jason Wong

 1. Check if file path is still valid under the csvFilePath variable
 2. run code and choose question from console
 3. visualisation should appear

+Visualisation instructions - Fiyin Duro-Ladipo

+1. Check if file path is still valid under the csvFilePath variable
+2. run the code
+3. Choose whichever one of the questions you are interested in seeing the visualisation of
+4. Enter 0 if you wish to exitthe code
+5. visualisation should appear

 Visualisation instructions - Jake Cowling

 1. Check if file path is still valid under the csvFilePath variable
 2. run code
 3. choose either question 7 or 8 by typing, alternatively type 0 to exit program
 4. visualisation appears

 Visualisation instructions - Faris Almlih

 1. Check if file path is still valid under the csvFilePath variable
 2. run code